 - Be open and honest with them.
 If you notice any of the signs we discussed in this article, bring up the subject casually.
-See how they react and what they say—but do so in a calm and collected manner.
+See how they react and what they say—but do so calmly and collectedly.
 If they admit their wrongdoing (or even just get defensive), don’t confront them about it right away.
-Gather more evidence first and make sure that what you’re feeling is really suspicion and not just jealousy or general distrust in your relationship.
+Gather more evidence first and ensure that what you’re feeling is suspicion and not just jealousy or general distrust in your relationship.

 - Turn detective online.
 Check out their social media accounts (if they have one) for suspicious behavior such as posting pictures with someone else more frequently or suddenly disappearing from their normal online activity for several days at a time (particularly when done repeatedly).
 You could also cross-check their accounts against phone records if possible: does their significant other call them between 1 AM and 3 AM consistently?
 Are there strange outgoing calls?
 These could indicate an affair—but could also be nothing at all!
 Always remember that circumstantial evidence doesn’t always mean anything is going on, so don’t jump to conclusions just because everything seems fishy.

 When it comes to infidelity, there’s no perfect way to know if your partner is cheating.
 But if you’re worried that someone may be untrustworthy, there are a few things you can do to investigate.